 Accessibility & Inclusive Design

-Properties incorporating universal design principles tap into underserved markets while commanding premium positioning:
+Properties incorporating universal design principles tap into underserved markets while standing out in their positioning:

 These features expand your potential guest base while future-proofing your property.